salesforcecli/plugin-user/messages/permset.assign.md

 # summary

-Assign a permission set to one or more users of a scratch org.
+Assign a permission set to one or more org users.

 # description